Three’s Go Binge gives you unlimited data for use on Netflix, Apple Music, Snapchat and more.

 What Does Go Binge Include?

-At present, the Go Binge service gives you unlimited data for use on the following six services:
+The Go Binge service gives you unlimited data for use on the following six services:

 - Netflix (TV & Movies On-Demand): Netflix allows you to watch popular movies and TV shows on-demand.
 With Go Binge, all of your mobile data usage is covered by Three.
 However, a separate subscription is still required for Netflix (£5.99 to £11.99 per month).